Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 The terraform files are stored in `spec/fixtures/perf/terraform/<provider>`.

-Two instances are provisioned, one for running Kong and another for running an upstream and load (worker).
-A firewall allows bidirectional traffic between the two instances and from the public internet.
+Three instances are provisioned, one for running Kong, one for running PostgreSQL database and another for running an upstream and load (worker).
+A firewall allows bidirectional traffic between the three instances and from the public internet.
 Both instances run Ubuntu 20.04/focal.

 An SSH key to login into both instances exists or will be created in `spec/fixtures/perf/terraform/<provider>/id_rsa`.
-The logged-in user has root privilege.
+The logged-in user has root privilege or sudo privilege.

 The following are terraform output variables: